 - Lunch and LinkedIn – food and a little time looking at social media and trade press.
 It’s important to keep up to speed with what’s going on in the world, such as lender updates, news pieces etc.

-- Onto another corporate partner review and this time with Brilliant Solutions, one of our newer relationships.
-I share with them their target for 2021 and we discuss how we would work together to get there both in terms of joint events and targeted activity.
+- Onto another corporate partner review and this time with Brilliant Solutions.
+I share with them their target for 2022 and we discuss how we would work together to get there both in terms of joint events and targeted activity.

-- Next week we are launching a new large loan product so it’s important as a sales team we have a plan to ensure the product is a success with our brokers (it has since gone on to be exactly that as its competitive rate and direct broker access to an underwriter make it really good ‘old fashioned’ lending in my opinion).
-Activity today includes a brief into our marketing team for an email flyer to support the proposition that the team will use and share with brokers.
+- Other activity today includes a brief into our marketing team for an email flyer to support our proposition that the team will use and share with brokers.
 I also log in to a database we use to pull down a segmented list of brokers who I believe will be interested in the new product for their clients.
 The BDM team will use the list as the focus for their calling activity.

-- I finish off my BDM meeting slides as my next ‘virtual’ monthly BDM meeting is the next day so I spend time ensuring the slides are complete and all numbers to be shared are up to date, making any notes of key points that I want to include ready for talking with the team tomorrow.
+- I finish off my BDM meeting slides as my next monthly BDM meeting is soon, so I spend time ensuring the slides are complete and all numbers to be shared are up to date, making any notes of key points that I want to include ready for talking with the team.

 - In between all the above I keep close to emails and phone calls.
 Today’s themes include procuration fee questions – brokers like to be paid for the work they do(!) – a request from Financial Crime to support with some information on a broker registration, a sourcing system query, some questions about our mortgage porting process and supporting BDMs on a few specific cases just to name a few.